Records management: Key records management terminology

 Not all documents are records.
-A record is a document consciously retained as evidence of an action.
+A record is a document consciously (consciously means that the creator intentionally keeps it) retained as evidence of an action.
 Records management systems generally distinguish between records and non-records (convenience copies, rough drafts, duplicates), which do not need formal management.
 Many systems, especially for electronic records, require documents to be formally declared as a record so they can be managed.
 Once declared, a record cannot be changed and can only be disposed of within the rules of the system.

 Records may be covered by access controls to regulate who can access them and under what circumstances.
 Physical controls may be used to keep confidential records secure – personnel files, for instance, which hold sensitive personal data, may be held in a locked cabinet with a control log to track access.
-Digital records systems may include role-based access controls, allowing permissions (to view, change and/or delete) to be allocated to staff depending on their role in the organisation.
+Digital records systems may include role-based access controls, allowing permissions (to view, change and/or delete) to be allocated to staff depending on their role in the organization.
 An audit trail showing all access and changes can be maintained to ensure the integrity of the records.

 Just as the records of the organization come in a variety of formats, the storage of records can vary throughout the organization.
 File maintenance may be carried out by the owner, designee, a records repository, or clerk.
 Records may be managed in a centralized location, such as a records center or repository, or the control of records may be decentralized across various departments and locations within the entity.
 Records may be formally and discretely identified by coding and housed in folders specifically designed for optimum protection and storage capacity, or they may be casually identified and filed with no apparent indexing.
 Organizations that manage records casually find it difficult to access and retrieve information when needed.
 The inefficiency of filing maintenance and storage systems can prove to be costly in terms of wasted space and resources expended searching for records.